rrbarrero/pass-web/README.md

 ![alt text](docs/theme0.png)
 (default theme)

-> ⚠️ This project is a work in progress and is provided as-is.
+> ⚠️ This project is provided as-is.
 Use at your own risk.
 I am not responsible for any damage or data loss caused by the usage of this application.

 ## 🔐 Focus on Security